galaxyproject/training-material/topics/statistics/tutorials/age-prediction_with_ml/tutorial.md

 ## Parallel coordinates plot

-We will visualize the tabular output of hyperparameter search tool from the previous step using **Parallel Coordinates Plot of tabular data**.
-There are multiple columns in the tabular output but we will focus on only a few of them.
+We will visualize the tabular output of hyperparameter search tool from the previous step using **parallel coordinates plot of tabular data**.
+There are multiple columns in the tabular output, but we will focus on only a few of them.

 > ### {% icon hands_on %} Hands-on: Parallel coordinates plot
 >